Sand Mountain Volcanic Field: Subfeatures

-There is a lava tube system at Lucy's Cavern that fed deposits in the Sand Mountain Volcanic Field.
+There is a lava tube called Lucy's Cavern that funneled the Sand Mountain Volcanic Field flows.
 It has a length of at least 150 m and reaches depths of 8 to 10 m.
 Its roof has a vaulted appearance with drip-like features.
 There are also two circular "vertical pits" that reach depths of 19 m and 30 m, respectively.
 These open vertical conduit lava caves, known as Century and Moss Pits, lie to the southwest of Sand Mountain on a ridge of spatter material that trends to the east.
 There are also remnants of a third open conduit in a former vent, which left a crater about 30 ft in diameter.
 Both Moss Pit and Century Pit have vertical, circular entrances with smooth, remelted lining.
 Moss Pit has a diameter of 8 ft at the entrance, with a depth of 63 ft.
 It also features a small chamber near its base, which slopes down for another 10 ft.
 Century Pit lies 150 ft to the east of Moss Pit, with an entrance 3 ft in diameter.
 Surrounded by a wall of spatter material ranging from 1 to 2 ft in height, it has a vertical drop of 94 ft, its lower half widening to a chamber with dimensions of 10 by 25 ft at its base.
 The western margin of the base has an opening about 6 ft deep, and at that depth it is blocked by debris.
 The lower chambers for both pits may be influenced by a fissure or may form part of an open fissure vent.